lumina-networks/mininet-topology/README.md

 ```

 * **switch**: a list of switches identified by name.
-It must also contain a dpip and protocol version.
+It must contain a dpip and protocol version.
 Dpid is in hexadecimal format without the `0x` prefix.

 ```
 switch: